tarekoraby/registration-form-tutorial/README.md

-# Create a Registration Form in Pure Java
+# A Registration Form in Pure Java

+This project implements a standard registration form with error handling and cross-field validation.
+This signup form is developed 100% in pure Java using Vaadin Flow (no HTML or JavaScript involved).
+What’s more, the form is responsive, meaning that it automatically adjusts its content to fit different screen sizes.

 The project is a standard Maven project.
 To run it from the command line, type `mvnw` (Windows), or `./mvnw` (Mac & Linux), then open